rwyant/index/Yapper/README.md

 ## SOFTWARE DEVELOPMENT KIT (SDK)
 ### Functionality
-The SDK lets anybody create a public, group conversation where ever they are.
-The radius of the chat is customized, and anyone within that radius can participate in the conversation.
-There's no need to exchange phone numbers or contact information -- as long as you're within the radius of the conversation you can participate.
+The SDK lets any mobile user create a public, group conversation where ever they are.
+The radius of the chat is customizable, and anyone within that radius can participate in the conversation.

+With Yapper's SDK, there's no need to exchange phone numbers or contact information -- as long as you're within the radius of the conversation you can communcate with other people around you.

 ### Drunk Mode
 Yapper has integrated our location-based group chat feature in [Drunk Mode](https://itunes.apple.com/us/app/drunk-mode-party-app-friend/id628228162?mt=8) as **'Hotspots'**.

-Other _Drunk Mode_ users can keep up on what is happening through a sophisticated system of geofences, push notifications, and most importantly, drunk people!
+Other _Drunk Mode_ users can keep up with what's going on through a sophisticated system of geofences, push notifications, and most importantly, drunk people!

 ## LESSONS LEARNED
-Founding a company brings with it a lifetime of _lessons learned_.
-This BRANCH is meant to be a living, breathing, and constantly evolving representation of the roller-coaster that comes with cofounding an early-stage startup -- come back in a few days to see all the new things that we add!
+The founding of an early-stage tech startup brings with it a lifetime of _lessons learned_.
+This BRANCH is meant to be a living, breathing, and constantly evolving representation of that roller-coaster -- come back in a few days to see all the new things that we add!